-Detonations that occur underwater could injure, kill, or disturb diving birds, particularly pursuit divers that spend more time underwater than other foraging birds (Danil & St Leger, 2011).
-Studies show that birds are more susceptible to underwater explosions when they are submerged versus partially submerged on the surface.
-Two species of duck were exposed to explosive blasts while submerged 0.61 m and while sitting on the water surface.
+(Danil & St Leger, 2011)Two species of duck were exposed to explosive blasts while submerged 0.61 m and while sitting on the water surface.
 Onset of mortality was predicted to occur at an impulse exposure of 248 pascal seconds (Pa-s) (36 pounds per square inch per millisecond [psi-ms]) for birds underwater and 690 Pa-s (100 psi-ms) for birds at the water surface (Yelverton & Richmond, 1981).
 No injuries would be expected for birds underwater at blast pressures below 41 Pa-s (6 psi-ms) and for birds on the surface at blast pressures below 207 Pa-s (30 psi-ms) (Yelverton & Richmond, 1981).
-Tests of underwater explosive exposures to other taxa (fish, mammals) have shown that susceptibility to injury is related to animal mass, with smaller animals being more susceptible to injury (Yelverton & Richmond, 1981).
-It is reasonable to assume that this relationship would apply to birds as well.
-The range to these thresholds would be based on several factors, including charge size, depth of the detonation, and how far the bird is beneath the water surface.
+(Yelverton & Richmond, 1981)

 Detonations in air or at the water surface could also injure birds while either in flight or at the water surface.
 Experiments that exposed small, medium, and large birds to blast waves in air were conducted to determine the exposure levels that would be injurious (Damon et al., 1974).
 Birds were assessed for internal injuries to air sacs, organs, and vasculature, as well as injury to the auditory tympanum, but internal auditory damage was not assessed.
 Results indicated that peak pressure exposure of 5 pounds per square inch (psi) would be expected to produce no blast injuries, 10 psi would produce slight to extensive injuries, and 20 psi would produce 50 percent mortality.
 These results also suggested that birds with higher mass may be less susceptible to injury.
 In addition to the risk of direct blast injury, exposure to an explosion in air may cause physical displacement of a bird that could be injurious if the animal impacts a surface.
 The same study examined displacement injuries to birds (Damon et al., 1974).
-Results indicated that impulse exposures below 5 psi-ms would not be expected to result in injuries.
+Results indicated that dynamic pressure impulse exposures below 5 psi-ms would not be expected to result in injuries.
+Dynamic pressure impulse is a different measure than overpressure impulse, and it is relevant to displacement caused by blast wind pressure or blast throw.

 One experiment was conducted with birds in flight, showing how birds can withstand relatively close exposures to in-air explosions (Damon et al., 1974).
 Flying pigeons were exposed to a 64-pound net explosive weight explosion.
 Birds at 44-126 ft. from the blast exhibited no signs of injury, while serious injuries were sustained at ranges less than 40 ft.
-The no-injury zone in this experiment was also for exposures less than 5 psi-ms impulse, similar to the results of the displacement injury study.
-Ranges to the no injury threshold for a range of in-air explosives are shown in Table 3.9-3.
+The no-injury zone in this experiment was also for exposures less than 5 psi-ms dynamic pressure impulse, similar to the results of the displacement injury study.